raoguchi/dsc106-wi24/syllabus.md

 Nam Liao** and **Jared Wilber** at UCSD, **Jeffrey Heer** and **Leilani Battle** at UW, **Arvind Satyanarayan** at MIT, and **Maneesh Agrawala** and **Michael Bernstein** at Stanford University.

+The class draws heavily on materials and examples found online, and we try our best to give credit by linking to the original source.
+Please contact us if you find materials where credit is missing or that you would rather have removed.

 ---